Gains by Abyei interim force can help advance resolution of border issues between Sudan and South Sudan, UN peacekeeping chief says

 “For their sake, and the sake of the country’s future, the fighting must stop,” concluded Mses.
 Fore and Gamba.

 United Nations, Apr 17 (Canadian-Media): The United Nations (UN) Security Council has condemned the announcement by Taliban militants in Afghanistan of its spring offensive, saying it will result in more “unnecessary suffering and destruction for the Afghan people”.

-Photo: UN Assistance Mission in Afghanistan (UNAMA): Cover of a UNAMA report paints a picture of a deliberate campaign of violence and intimidation conducted by the Taliban.
+Cover of a UNAMA report paints a picture of a deliberate campaign of violence and intimidation conducted by the Taliban.
+Image credit: UN Assistance Mission in Afghanistan (UNAMA)